Sustainable solution for effluent treatment no longer meeting effluent standards

 This was the problem faced in a wastewater treatment plant at a key factory of a major food manufacturer.
-The water treatment company were reluctant to replace the existing roughing filter system as it had proved to be low maintenance and an efficient wastewater treatment method.
-However, the random media trickling filter were no longer able to meet the effluent standards required of the high load demands.
+The water treatment company were reluctant to replace the existing Trickling Filter system as it had proved to be low maintenance and an efficient wastewater treatment method.
+However, the random media trickling filters were no longer able to meet the effluent standards required of the high load demands.

 So an alternative solution was needed that was not only cost effective to install but also delivered a sustainable long term solution.